 Bottom line on whether babies need cows milk and whether infants can thrive while vegan

 Everyone has a right to eat what they choose and we need to stop diet shaming.
 At the same time, we want to make sure that children get the proper nutrition they need to grow properly.
-As Sarah Remmer, RD mentioned, a vegetarian or vegan diet can fit, but it takes a lot of work – especially for vegan diets.
+As Sarah Remmer, RD mentioned, a vegetarian or vegan diet can fit, but it does take work.
 My recommendation is to always consult with a Registered Dietitian and/or doctor who is trained to deal with special diets such as this and will not judge you for your decision to feed your child according to your values and beliefs.
 At the end of the day, we want to children to thrive and grow up to be healthy, long-living adults.